nitmws/odrl-wprofile-evaltest1/README.md

 * are constraints of a Rule Satisfied (or not)
 * are refinements of the action of a Rule Satisfied (or not)
 * has the action of a Duty been exercised (or not), including have its refinements been Satisfied
+* has the action of a Prohibition been exercised (or not), including have its refinements been Satisfied
 * have required consequences of a Duty been Fulfilled (or Not Fulfilled)
 * have required remedies of a Prohibition been Fulfilled (or Not Fulfilled)

 All these evaluations are defined in detail by the ODRL Information Model document.

-A goal of this project is to support all example policies of the ODRL Information Model document's [Candidate Recommendation (CR)](https://www.w3.org/TR/odrl-model/) document.
+A goal of this project is to support all example policies of the ODRL Information Model document's [Candidate Recommendation (CR)](https://www.w3.org/TR/odrl-model/) version.

 As the evaluation of some components require a context (= what action on what asset should be taken by whom ...) and as this project's testground has no context driven be a production environment this implementation supports presetting values relevant for the evaluation by a configuration file including:
 * the filename of the JSON-LD providing the ODRL Policy